camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/04-fluent-builder-api.html.md

 As you can see a sequential process is really simple and straightforward to model but often you want branches and parallel execution path.
 Which is also possible with the fluent builder API.
 Just add a parallel or exclusive gateway and model the first path till an end event or another gateway.
-After that call the `parallel()` method and you return to the last gateway and can model the next path.
+After that call the `moveToLastGateway()` method and you return to the last gateway and can model the next path.

 ```java
 BpmnModelInstance modelInstance = Bpmn.createProcess()